ISO Training Requirements

 Respond to emergencies

-Auditors will expect evidence that safety-critical roles have appropriate training and certifications.
+Auditors expect evidence that safety-critical roles have appropriate training and certifications.
+Competence must align with hazard identification and risk assessment outputs.

 What Auditors Look for During Certification

-Regardless of the standard, certification bodies will evaluate:
+Regardless of the standard, certification bodies evaluate whether training is structured and risk-based.

 Whether training needs were systematically identified